 CBD oil for pets has gained popularity this summer for its ability to reduce anxiety.
 The Fourth of July garnered a lot of attention for pet CBD oil.
 A few drops of tincture or CBD treats has helped to soothe many dogs on a holiday that normally causes a lot of fear and trembling.

 But CBD doesn’t just help your pet's mental health.
 It can also have physical benefits.
 Pet owners are snatching CBD oil off the shelves to help your pet with physical recovery as well.

 We do not recommend that you swap all of your pet’s medications for CBD oil.
 Before you try out CBD products, talk to your veterinarian.
 They can give you the best advice for your specific pet on how to administer CBD.

 Generally, yes, but there is still a lot of research to be done on the subject.

 Studies have been conducted on CBD’s benefits for humans and other animals.
-CBD is a cannabinoid that works within the endocannabinoid system to produce anti-inflammatory and other effects.
+CBD is a cannabinoid that works within the endocannabinoid system to help the body achieve physical and mental balance.
 But the legal loopholes that come with marijuana’s federal criminal status have slowed down other research efforts.

 The best way to keep your pet safe is to follow the instructions on your pet’s CBD products.